Software-Development-Mastermind/calculator-3/README.md

 <br>

-_A simple digital clock application written entirely in pure Javascript, HTML and CSS_
+_A simple digital calculator application written entirely in pure Javascript, HTML and CSS_

 <br>